-As web technologies evolve and an ever-increasing number of tools, frameworks, and libraries become available, so too do many bloated and unnecessarily burdensome sites.
+As web technologies evolve and an ever-increasing number of tools, frameworks, and libraries become available, so too does the number of poor performing websites.

-While these things are essential and aren’t inherently wrong, their mismanagement, overuse, and poor implementation is where the problems start to arise.
+While these things do have the potential to add a lot of value, their mismanagement, overuse, and poor implementation is where the problems start to arise.

-We can pick any library, framework, or theme from a dizzying number of sources and throw it into a project with little thought for the maintenance, optimisation, security, accessibility, or SEO implications of projects.
+We can pick any library, framework, or theme from a dizzying number of sources and throw it into a project with little thought for the maintenance, optimization, security, or accessibility.

 Think critically and audit your sites